-Tips for digital outlining for Anime Art!
+Tips for Drawing Digital Anime Line Art!

 What brush should I use?

 Obviously, there are millions of digital brushes, and each one has a different function, so there is no correct answer to this question.
-I could say “It depends on what you want to do” but that’s not good enough, right?
+I could say “It depends on what you want to do,” but that’s not good enough, right?
 The good thing is that they all share more or less the same configuration panel.
 Let’s take a look at a couple of basic Clip Studio Paint brushes: the Darker Pencil and the G-Pen.

 * Brush Size: The thickness of the line varies depending on the size of the brush and the pressure we exert on the pen of our graphics tablet.
 (A) Maximum size, (B) thickness with the minimum pressure.

 * Hardness / Anti-aliasing: This softens the edges for your lines.
 You can see how it affects the strokes in both cases.
 (A) Hardness / (B) Anti-aliasing.

 * Density / Opacity: With less density or opacity the lines become more transparent.
 Here I increased the density progressively until we get to 100%.

 * Stabilization: This bar is a life-saver!
 It makes small adjustments in the line to avoid shakiness, so it is great for when you want to make long, smooth, and uninterrupted lines – you only have to increase or decrease the value as much as you need.
 (A) 0 stability, (B) 10 stability.